 What if I forget to give it?

 Give the missed dose as soon as you remember, unless it's almost time for their next dose.
 In this instance, skip the missed dose and give their next dose as usual.

 Never give a double dose to make up for a forgotten one.

 Giving your child too much ibuprofen by accident can be dangerous.

 If you think you may have given your child an extra dose of ibuprofen by mistake, wait at least 12 hours before giving them any more.

-If your child has had more than a double dose of ibuprofen, take them to hospital straight away.
+If your child has had more than a double dose of ibuprofen, take them your nearest hospital accident and emergency (A&E) department straight away.